keplergl/kepler.gl/README.md

 Read more about [Components][components].

-##### `theme` (Object, optional)
+##### `theme` (Object | String, optional)

 - default: `null`

-Object used to customize Kepler.gl style.
-Kepler.gl will use the value passed as input to override values from [theme](https://github.com/uber/kepler.gl/blob/master/src/styles/base.js).
+You can pass theme name or object used to customize Kepler.gl style.
+Kepler.gl provide an `'light'` theme besides the default 'dark' theme.
+When pass in a theme object Kepler.gl will use the value passed as input to override values from [theme](https://github.com/uber/kepler.gl/blob/master/src/styles/base.js).

 ### 3. Dispatch custom actions to `keplerGl` reducer.